khalilliu/awesome-github-repos/data.md

 *   [openai/openai-agents-python](https://github.com/openai/openai-agents-python) - A lightweight, powerful framework for multi-agent workflows

-*   [agno-agi/agno](https://github.com/agno-agi/agno) - High-performance runtime for multi-agent systems.
+*   [agno-agi/agno](https://github.com/agno-agi/agno) - High-performance SDK and runtime for multi-agent systems.
 Build, run and manage secure multi-agent systems in your cloud.

 *   [suitenumerique/docs](https://github.com/suitenumerique/docs) - A collaborative note taking, wiki and documentation platform that scales.
 Built with Django and React.